charujain10/charujain10/README.md

 ## Hi there 👋✨ I’m Charu!
 Thanks for visiting my profile :)

-An M.Tech student at IIIT Hyderabad, passionate about software development & product management.
+An M.Tech student at IIIT Hyderabad, passionate about software & product development.
 I believe understanding the "why" behind product development is crucial, which is why I’m also learning about product alongside honing my technical skills.
 Creating & developing **user-centric** products is my mission! 😊💡

 ### 👯 I’m looking to collaborate on:
 - **🤝 Innovative projects** that prioritize user experience and technology integration.
-- **🌍 Open-source contributions** in areas like software engineering and product management.
+- **🌍 Open-source contributions** in areas like software engineering.

 ### 💬 Ask me about:
 - **📊 Data Structures and Problem Solving**: I love tackling algorithm challenges and optimizing solutions! 💡